-What remains legible of this passage suffice to draw some conclusions about Wilde’s revision practice.
+What remains legible of this passage suffice to draw some conclusions about Wilde’s revision practice using the TEI (see figs. 3 & 4).
 First, in the opening paragraph, the encoding is complicated by the layered levels of revision.
 Wilde eliminates a span of text, from "and as he leaned" to "secrets!".
-Within this span, Wilde makes additional changes, adding text like "hair just touched my hand" (see fig. 2).
-Due to its physical nature, this particular phrase is marked as "intimacy" in the TEI, while the longer section is enclosed by the label of "passion," which denotes the nature of the other revisions within the same sentence, like "The world becomes young to me when I hold his hand" (see fig. 3).
+Within this span, Wilde makes additional changes, adding text like "hair just touched my hand.”
+Due to its physical nature, this particular phrase is marked as "intimacy" in the TEI, while the longer section is enclosed by the label of "passion," which denotes the nature of the other revisions within the same sentence, like "The world becomes young to me when I hold his hand."
 The TEI here enables a layered approach to markup, where one element can be nested within another.